vmware-nsx/eval-docs-ids-ips/README.md

 [INSERT SCREENSHOT OF SCRIPT COMPLETION]

-**Note:** Deployment time will vary based on underlying physical infrastructure resources.
+> **Note**: Deployment time will vary based on underlying physical infrastructure resources.
 On average, it can take between 45 minutes to 90 minutes.

 ## Verify Lab Deployment
 **Estimated Time to Complete: 30 minutes**